 Any is usually used in questions.
 But sometimes, instead of any, some is used in questions.

 Questions using any with plural countable noun:

-- Are there any coins in the piggy bank?
+- Are there any coins in our piggy bank?

-- Do you have any peanuts for the monkeys?
+- Do you have any names for your pet rabbits?

 Questions using any with uncountable noun:

-- Is there any money in the piggy bank?
+- Is there any sugar in my coffee?

-Questions using some with plural couintable noun or uncountable noun:
+Questions using some with plural countable noun or uncountable noun:

-- Do you want some baked beans to go with it?
+- Do you want some vegetables to go with it?